The best Apple Watch 4 deals and prices in September 2018

 Prices on the standard GPS Apple Watch 4 start at $399/£399/AU$599.
 If the prices below are a little steep for your liking, you may want to take a look at our main Apple Watch deals page as prices typically tumble on older generations once a new version hits the streets.
 For now though, these are the best Apple Watch 4 deals.

-If you want to make and receive phone calls on your new Apple Watch 4 then you'll need to opt for one of the cellular models (sometimes called 4G models in the UK).
+If you want to make and receive phone calls on your new Apple Watch 4 when you don't have your iPhone with you (when you're out for a run maybe?) then you'll need to opt for one of the cellular models (sometimes called 4G models in the UK).
 You can buy these versions on their own for usually an extra $100/£100/AU$150, or you can get a mobile-style contract with a network provider.
 We'll endeavour to bring you the latest prices for as many options as possible with our price comparison technology.

 In the US, your usual big networks are keen for you to splash the monthly cash with them.
 AT&T, Sprint Wireless, T-Mobile US, Verizon Wireless C Spire and US Cellular are supported.